QualyaIO/obtuse.DSP/README.md

 Fixes

 - voice: buffer_alt with fixed 4 voices
-- better fix pop when a voice is stolen
+- better fix pop when a voice is stolen (e.g. take into account separately level and ADSR state?)
 - timeout for voices?

 Features